Vascular Disease Screening and Intervention in Danish Men

 The VIVA trial authors concluded that this population-based randomized trial demonstrated mortality benefit associated with AAA, PAD, and HTN screening for men aged 65-74 years.

 While the United States Preventative Service Taskforce (USPSTF) currently recommends AAA screening for men aged 65-74 years who have ever smoked and HTN screening for all adults aged 18 or older, they find insufficient evidence to support PAD screening.
 This trial provides robust evidence in support of broad cardiovascular disease screening for men aged 65-74.
 While the absolute mortality risk reduction is small, there was not a significant harm associated with screening and initiation of therapy in this study.
 Broad public health initiatives will be required to achieve similar screening efforts in the United States, but the potential benefit is quite large.
 In the interim, primary care and cardiovascular medicine providers should perform routine screening measures for middle-aged men, including a thorough clinical exam (including inspecting feet and palpating pedal pulses).

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Vascular Medicine, Hypertension, Smoking
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Vascular Medicine, Hypertension, Smoking

 Keywords: Aortic Aneurysm, Abdominal, Cardiac Surgical Procedures, ESC2017, ESC Congress, Hypertension, Peripheral Arterial Disease, Primary Health Care, Primary Prevention, Public Health, Risk Reduction Behavior, Smoking, Vascular Diseases